2019 Ford Edge Trim Levels with Comparisons & Configurations.

 Aside from the engines, there are a lot of nuanced differences in terms of design and technology.
 This is where choosing a trim level becomes a little bit more difficult.
 In order to figure out which trim level is right for you, let's break them down and compare level-by-level.

-Compare the 2019 Ford Edge SE vs SEL Trim Levels.
+Compare the 2019 Ford Edge SE vs SEL Trims.
 What is the difference?

 For a base trim, the 2019 Ford Edge SE has quite a lengthy list of desirable features.
 The SE rides atop 18-inch wheels.
 Exterior features include automatic high beams, automatic on/off headlamps, manually-folding power windows, black mirror caps, and privacy glass on the quarter, liftgate, and rear windows.
 LED configurable daytime running lights and LED tail lights with amber turn signals also come standard on the SE.